About the Data

 What measure and hospital definitions were used in this report?

 The most recent definitions for newborn and maternal measures were used and applied across all time periods.
-Hospital data in this report reflect naming, perinatal levels, mergers, and closures identified by SCDHEC as of May 2023.
+Hospital data in this report reflect naming, perinatal levels, mergers, and closures identified by SCDPH as of May 2024.

 How are unknown and missing data treated?